carlos-brito-pacheco/my-regex/Examples/NFA/README.md

 ````

 # Building the NFA
-So let's say we want to build the NFA show in the figure.
+So let's say we want to build the NFA shown in the figure.

 ![alt text](ExampleAutomata.png)

 This NFA accepts languages given by the Regular Expression `(a|b)*abb`.
-We could use the Regexp class.
-However, let's say we want to build it manually.
+We could use the Regexp class but let's say we want to build it manually.

 ## Creating the NFA